-Do you have the space?
+Do you have the space to become a couponer?

-Do you have the time and money?
+Do you have the time and money for couponing?

 Another factor to consider is the time and gas money or transportation fare needed to shop at multiple stores that offer these discounts.
 Many extreme couponers can save enough money to make the cost of gas or transportation negligible.
-It really depends on what is important to you.
+It depends on what is important to you.

-Do you know the lingo?
+Do you know the terminology?

-|Stackable coupons||You can use manufactures coupon in addition to the store coupon for added savings.
-Stackable coupons can make a product cost close to $0.00 if used correctly|
+|Stackable coupons||You can use a manufacturer’s coupon and the store coupon for added savings.
+Stackable coupons can cost a product close to $0.00 if used correctly.|

-|Double coupon deals||When a coupon is worth twice its value.
-So a coupon for $1.00 off will be $2.00 off during double coupon deals|
+|Double coupon deals||When a coupon is worth, twice its value, a coupon for $1.00 off will be $2.00 off during double coupon deals.|

-|OYNO (on your next order)||Also known as a catalina (not to be confused with the island just off the coast of South California), this is a checkout coupon you can use for money off your next purchase.
+|OYNO (on your next order)||Also known as a Catalina (not to be confused with the island just off the coast of Southern California), this is a checkout coupon you can use for money off your next purchase.
 These coupons are printed on the bottom of your receipt.|

-|MIR (mail in rebate)||A partial or full refund offered by the manufacturer when a certain quantity of their products are purchased.
-Rebates are mailed after customer sends the manufacturer proof of purchase|
+|MIR (mail-in rebate)||The manufacturer offers a partial or full refund when a certain quantity of their products is purchased.
+Rebates are mailed after the customer sends the manufacturer proof of purchase.|

 |Coupon inserts||These are coupons that appear in other places like newspapers and magazines.|

-|Peelie||Adhesive manufacturer coupons found on products in the store.|
+|Peelie||Adhesive manufacturer coupons are found on products in the store.|

-|BOGO (buy one get one)||BOGO deals require the purchase of one item in exchange for receiving the second item at a deep discount or for free.|
+|BOGO (buy one get one)||BOGO deals require purchasing one item in exchange for receiving the second item at a deep discount or for free.|

 |Rain check||A written slip that you can request from a store when a sale item is out of stock.
-When the store restocks the item, after the sale period is over, a rain check entitles you to the purchase for the previous sale price.|
+When the store restocks the article after the sale period, a rain check entitles you to the purchase for the previous sale price.|

 |eCoupons||eCoupons do not require printing and clipping of coupons.
 Instead, they are downloaded onto your store loyalty card or other apps on your cell phone.|

-|Tear pad||A pad of manufacturer coupons found near product on shopping aisles.|
+|Tear pad||A pad of manufacturer coupons is found near a product on shopping aisles.|

 Are you flexible on when to shop?